 2. Work with Victim/Survivors and Safety Management Plans: Nadra Gadeed reported on her work with 6 victim/survivors four of which are historical where the perpetrator is deceased.
 One is a concern still under investigation and yet to be determined as a safeguarding matter.
 In relation to safeguarding management plans: There are no Jesuits subject to safety management plans.
 In her update on concerns raised at the November meeting JAE one of these related to misconduct and appropriate remedial action has been taken.
 In the second matter, which had been reviewed by a panel, the individual concerned is engaged in conversations with the Provincial.
 A complaint was received in relation to an employee of the LJC but this was a misconduct matter and resolved under those procedures.

 3. Jesuit Schools.
-Investigations are continuing into complaints at Mount St Mary’s College which at the time of the meeting remains under the leadership of interim head, Karen Keeton.
-Since the November update on this unduly protracted process under the auspices of the school governors, there is once again concerning indications on how this matter is being progressed by the relevant governors.
-In March a further LADO and statutory bodies meeting is due to review the outcome of the review and disciplinary investigation.
+Investigations are continuing into complaints at Mount St Mary’s College (MSM), notified to the Jesuit Safeguarding team and a number of other agencies and raised at meetings of the Jesuit Trustees’ Safeguarding Committee.
+At the TSC’s February meeting, MSM is under the leadership of the Interim Head.
+Since the November update on this protracted process overseen by the school governors, there are continuing concerns on how this matter is being progressed by the relevant governors.
+In March a further LADO and statutory bodies meeting is due to review the outcome of the review and formal investigation.

-These very concerning developments further reinforce the recommendations the committee made to the last Trustees’ meeting to commission a formal review of the statement of collaboration and other undertakings which exist between the Province and the independent trust schools.
-Secondly, the committee also recommended that Fr Provincial and Trustees obtain from legal advisors a definitive position on the legal obligations and powers that pertain to Fr Provincial and Trustees in relation to all the relevant legal arrangements pertaining to the governance of the schools.
-It is hoped that these will now be supported by the Trustees and progressed in a timely manner.}
+These ongoing concerns further reinforce the recommendations the Committee made to the last Trustees’ meeting to commission a formal review of the statement of collaboration and other undertakings between the Province and the independent trust schools.
+Secondly, the Committee also recommended that Fr Provincial and Trustees obtain from legal advisors a definitive position on their respective legal obligations and powers that pertain to Fr Provincial and Trustees in relation to the governance of all schools associated with the Province.
+It is hoped that these recommendations will now be supported by the Trustees and progressed in a timely manner.}

 4. Other Matters.